Y3454R/streametrix/README.md

-# Streametrix - RTSP Stream Broadcaster
+# Streametrix

+I have planned to create a frame extraction from stream (RTSP/RTMP) benchmarking tool.
+I think, it's a chance to use Python as `glue-script` as it was intended to become.<br>
-A Python utility to stream video files over RTSP using MediaMTX and FFmpeg.
+But for the first phase I built a utility to stream video files over RTSP using MediaMTX and FFmpeg.
 This tool automatically handles MediaMTX server startup and streams video content via RTSP protocol.

 ## Features